ismaelyws/themely/README.md

 Once logged in, scroll down to the **Software section** and click **Install WordPress**.

-**Important Notice**: The Themely cPanel plugin is currently in public BETA and still under development, you will notice that the directory only contains 12 themes at the moment.
-I am currently in the process of adding themes to the directory and it will grow in number.
+**Important Notice**: The Themely cPanel plugin is currently in public BETA and still under development, you will notice the directory only contains 12 themes at the moment.
+I'm currently in the process of adding themes and it will grow in number.

 ## System Requirements